ASHFORD DISTRICT

 **HISTORY**

-Eastwell Manor Hotel is situated north of Ashford in Eastwell Park, a large area of parkland and a country estate in the civil parish of Eastwell, adjoining Ashford, Kent.
+As the carriage wheels crunched over the gravel path, Eastwell Manor Hotel came into view, nestled north of Ashford in Eastwell Park, a vast stretch of parkland and a country estate.
+This scenic location lies within the civil parish of Eastwell and borders Ashford, Kent.

-The original country house dates back to 1540, and it was built by Sir Thomas Moyle, once the Commissioner for Henry VIII.
+The original country house dates back to 1540 and was built by Sir Thomas Moyle, who was once the Commissioner for Henry VIII.

-One of the men employed on the estate was the bricklayer Richard Plantagenet, who claimed to be an illegitimate son of Richard III.
+Among the estate's employees was Richard Plantagenet, a bricklayer who claimed to be the illegitimate son of Richard III.

-Princess Beatrice was also born at Eastwell in 1875.
-She later married into the Spanish Royal Family and became the Queen of Romania.
+Fast-forward three centuries from the Tudor era, and Eastwell remained a place of nobility and intrigue.
+Princess Beatrice, born at Eastwell in 1875, later married into the Spanish Royal Family and became the Queen of Romania.

 The estate is now mainly a farming concern, raising crops and sheep.
 This agricultural aspect not only sustains the estate but also contributes to the picturesque landscape.
-Part of the estate is landscaped to include a large shallow lake that can be fished and the distinctive Eastwell Towers.
+Part of the estate is landscaped to include a large, shallow lake that can be fished, as well as the distinctive Eastwell Towers.
 The most prominent building on the site today is Eastwell Manor, a stately home operated as a country house hotel.

 **PARANORMAL ACTIVITY**

-It is said to be home to Paranormal activity.
-Staff and visitors have spotted a spectral white lady.
-The manor's night porters see her regularly.
-She is described as a woman in a white dress with long black hair, her face covered in shadow, and her features impossible to make out.
-She is seen walking through the hallways, staring at the floor before disappearing after a few steps.
+Stories abound of paranormal activity at Eastwell.
+Staff and visitors alike have reported sightings of a spectral white lady, with one notable account from 2002 where a night porter distinctly described his experience.
+According to him, she appeared as a woman in a white dress, with long black hair, her face shrouded in shadow and her features indistinguishable, walking the hallways and staring at the floor before vanishing after a few steps.

-She has been blamed for footsteps coming from the insides of empty rooms and echoing down corridors when no one is about, and her apparition has also been seen on the outside grounds.
+Footsteps echo from empty rooms and down corridors when no one is present, often attributed to the apparition.
+She has also reportedly appeared on the estate's outside grounds.

-Witnesses have seen a ghostly equestrian riding towards the house and disappearing when reaching the lake.
+Witnesses claim to have seen a ghostly equestrian riding toward the house, disappearing upon reaching the lake.

-Other spirits in the manor are thought to be from the village of Eastwell, which is classified as a highly paranormal place.
+Other spirits in the manor are believed to be from the village of Eastwell, which is considered a highly paranormal place.

 11. THE FARRIERS ARMS